Venice for Lovers

-Venice for Lovers is a collection of essays and travel impressions about the city of Venice in Italy, written by Louis Begley and wife Anka Muhlstein.
+Venice for Lovers consists of two essays — one by Louis Begley and one by his wife Anka Muhlstein, and a short story by Begley.
+The essays are about Venice, and the story takes place in Venice.

 Overview

 Every year for all the 30 years they have been married, the couple spends long, enjoyable months in Venice.
 They write and live there and over the decades La Serenissima has become their second home.
 The owners of their favourite restaurants have become their friends and they share the lives of the locals, far off the beaten tourist tracks, as Muhlstein describes in her contribution to this book.

-Louis Begley tells the story of how he fell in love with and in Venice.
-He is not the only one who did, as his literary essay on the city's place in world literature demonstrates: Henry James, Marcel Proust and Thomas Mann are only the most illustrious predecessors.
+Louis Begley's essay is on the city's place within world literature and discusses works of Henry James, Marcel Proust and Thomas Mann that are set in Venice.
+Begley's story is about a young man's frustrating love affair in Venice.

 Originally written in German and French, the authors revised the English edition, adding extra material.
-The book is a very private view of a place, which will forever inspire dreams of love and passion.
+The book is a personal view of a place, which will forever inspire dreams of love and passion.

 Excerpt

-The last section of the book is written singlehanded by Louis Begley and is entitled Venice: Reflections of a Novelist and opens thus:
+The last section of the book is written singlehandedly by Louis Begley and is entitled Venice: Reflections of a Novelist and opens thus: